D. J. Strawberry

-Darryl Eugene "D. J." Strawberry Jr. (born June 15, 1985) is an American-born naturalized Cameroonian professional basketball player for Zamalek SC of the Egyptian Basketball Super League.
+Darryl Eugene "D. J." Strawberry Jr. (born June 15, 1985) is an American-born naturalized Cameroonian former professional basketball player.
 He is the son of former Major League Baseball player Darryl Strawberry.

 High school career

 While living in Corona, California, Strawberry attended Mater Dei High School in Santa Ana.
 During Strawberry's senior year at Mater Dei, he defended future NBA superstar LeBron James in a nationally televised matchup against St. Vincent–St. Mary High School of Akron, Ohio.
 Strawberry was lauded for his efforts, which included holding James to a 33% shooting performance (8 for 24 from the field), and 0 for 8 from beyond the three-point line).

-Considered a four-star recruit by 247Sports.com, Strawberry was listed as the No. 15 shooting guard and the No. 84 player in the nation in 2003.
+Considered a four-star recruit by 247Sports, Strawberry was listed as the No. 15 shooting guard and the No. 84 player in the nation in 2003.

 College career

 Strawberry assumed the role of a swingman for the Maryland Terrapins, and he was much valued for his on-the-ball defense.
 He averaged nearly 2 steals per game, leading his team in that category.
 He was also valued for his off-the-bench intensity; it is felt that Maryland's absence from the 2005 NCAA tournament was due in no small part to a season-ending ACL injury Strawberry suffered in mid-January of that year.

 While he was primarily a swingman, a lack of depth pressed Strawberry into the role of point guard during his junior year.
-He had various degrees of success in this new role, leading the team in both assists (4.0) and turnovers per game (2.9).
+He had various degrees of success in this new role, leading the team in assists(4.0 per game).
 Strawberry received Honorable Mention All-ACC Freshman honors.
 During his junior year, he received Honorable Mention All-ACC Defensive Team honors, becoming the eighth player in Maryland history to lead the team in both steals and assists.
 In his senior season, Strawberry was voted to second team All-ACC.

 Professional career

 Strawberry was drafted by the Phoenix Suns with the 59th selection in the 2007 NBA draft.
-He was signed on August 28, 2007 to a two-year contract.
+He was signed on August 28, 2007, to a two-year contract.